Amyayme-creates/feed-me/README.md

 # 🍴 Feed Me
 ### Plan it.
 Prep it.
 Cut the crap.

-Your personal whole-foods meal planning app — built for Amy & Shawn.
+Your personal whole-foods meal planning app — built for Amy & Shawn!

 ---